FedeIII/hidden-agenda/README.md

 * ~~Pieces are not allowed to spawn over other pieces~~
 * ~~End turn on spy movement~~
 * ~~Spy ends turn on selection=>deselection from HQ~~
-* If snipe is pressed at the end of the turn, end of turn conditions get messed up (agent ends turn before collocation)
+* ~~If snipe is pressed at the end of the turn, end of turn conditions get messed up (agent ends turn before collocation)~~
-* "Next Turn" becomes available before collocating the agent
+* ~~"Next Turn" becomes available before collocating the agent~~
+* Sniper sight doesn't get blocked by other pieces